 The Seven Steps to Inner Peace

 Here we continue with the learning steps found in the practice of meditation and spiritual development.
+These seven steps to inner peace describe a gradual path from ordinary mind to the realization Oneness.

-The seven steps to inner peace describe a gradual path from ordinary mind to the realization Oneness.
 They move from basic trust and ethical grounding through meditative stillness to complete non‑dual union.

 The Seven Steps